Best Sunscreen for Florida: Protect Your Facial Results

 If you are dealing with any of the following, sunscreen selection should be individualized:

-• Sensitivity after peels, exfoliation, or corrective treatments
+- Sensitivity after resurfacing, exfoliation, or corrective facials

-At Lumina Skin Sanctuary in Babcock Ranch, sunscreen guidance is most effective when it is paired with your treatment plan and your real daily routine (outdoor time, workouts, commuting, and the products you already use).
-If you want help choosing a sunscreen that protects your facial results without clogging pores or irritating your barrier, start with a personalized consultation at Lumina Skin Sanctuary.
+At Lumina Skin Sanctuary in Fort Myers, sunscreen guidance is most effective when it is paired with your treatment plan and your real daily routine (outdoor time, workouts, commuting, and the products you already use).
+If you want help choosing a sunscreen that protects your facial results without clogging pores or irritating your barrier, start with a personalized consultation at our Fort Myers studio.
+Book your facial in Fort Myers, or explore our professional skincare services to match the right facial with your daily SPF.